MaybeThisIsRu/smix-eleventy-starter/README.md

 A standards-respecting starter kit for Eleventy.
 Go Indie.

-⚠️ Currently undergoing maintenance along with some updates.
-Pivoting to an opinionated starter kit.

 ## Reading.

 For nice text, there's [Typeset](https://www.npmjs.com/package/typeset).
 While it adds to the build time, it makes for a more polished reading experience.